 1 December 2022

-How will compliance work?
+How does compliance work?

 Compliance officers from the Department of Environment and Science will meet with producers to help them understand what is required under the minimum practice agricultural standards.